-Uncle Vernon had just told Petunia that he was off to pick up Marge.
+Uncle Vernon was telling Petunia that he was off to pick up Marge.
 He turned to Harry and pointed at him threateningly, informing him that they had a few things to get straight.
-When he started in about Harry's 'abnormality' and blustered that there better not be 'any funny stuff' while Marge was visiting, Tom rolled his eyes.
-When Vernon went on to say that they'd told Marge that Harry went to St. Brutis' Secure Centre for Incurably Criminal Boys, Tom looked outraged - so much so, it made Harry wonder if he had tapped into the connection between them and had now begun experiencing what was happening in the memory as if he were Harry himself.
+When he started in about Harry's 'abnormality', blustering that there better not be 'any funny stuff' while Marge was visiting, Tom snorted.
+When Vernon went on to say that they'd told Marge that Harry went to St. Brutis' Secure Centre for Incurably Criminal Boys, Harry glanced over at Tom, who looked outraged - so much so, it made Harry wonder if he had tapped into the connection between them and had now begun experiencing what was happening in the memory as if he were Harry himself.

-Their eyes met suddenly, and in a flash, Harry knew.
-Tom definitely had.
-Knowing what was about to come, he gave Tom a wry look and mouthed, "Keep watching."
+Tom's eyes met his suddenly, and in a flash, Harry knew it was true: Tom was definitely feeling what Harry had felt.
+Knowing what was about to come, he gave Tom a wry look and said, "Keep watching."

-Harry couldn't hold back a grin as he watched his Memory self 'negotiate' his deal to go along with Vernon's lie and pretend that he attended St. Brutis' Secure Centre for Incurably Criminal Boys - if Vernon agreed to sign Harry's Hogsmeade permission form.
-He was a bit surprised to see how confident and poised his younger self was, and how in command he was of the situation, preying on his uncle's fear and holding it over him with that calculated innocence he had obviously, by that time, learned to employ to his full advantage.
+He couldn't hold back a grin as he watched his Memory self 'negotiate' his deal to go along with Vernon's lie and pretend that he attended St. Brutis' Secure Centre for Incurably Criminal Boys - if Vernon agreed to sign Harry's Hogsmeade permission form.
+He was surprised to see how confident and poised his younger self was, and how in command he was of the situation, preying on his uncle's fear and holding it over him with that calculated innocence he had, by that time, learned to employ to his full advantage.
 It was his only weapon, and he wielded it well.

-Tom's lips were curled up in a satisfied little smile.
+Tom's lips were curled up in a little smile.
 "Yes.
 Perhaps you should have.
-You certainly handled that like a true Slytherin."
-Tom seemed...impressed.
+You certainly handled yourself like a true Slytherin."
+Tom seemed ... impressed.
 And for some reason, that made Harry feel pleased.